-The Cincy Eastern Bypass is our region’s highest priority transportation project.
+The Cincy Eastern Bypass is about our region’s future.
+Now is the time to build it.
 Scroll Down.

-The Citizens for the Cincy Eastern Bypass is a bipartisan group of Political and Business Leaders, and other Citizens across the Greater Cincinnati Region.
+The Citizens for the Cincy Eastern Bypass is a diverse group of Political and Business Leaders, and other Citizens across the Greater Cincinnati Region.
 We support the immediate planning and construction of the Cincy Eastern Bypass because of its very high regional transportation and economic value.
-We believe that it is a vital project for my community that must be built now, regardless of the final solution to the Brent Spence Corridor Project.
+As part of the Brent Spence corridor solution, we believe that it is a vital project for my community that must be built now.

 Show Your Support

 Our clogged transportation arteries need the Cincy Eastern Bypass.

 THE PROBLEM IS our largest transportation arteries I-71, I-75, I-275, and I-471 are congested and getting worse.
 The adjacent map shows OKI’s projections for 2040 gridlock if significant new highway thru-traffic capacity is not added.

 THE OKI 2040 REGIONAL TRANSPORTATION PLAN does not address the problem.
 The Greater Cincinnati Region’s long term plans only address easing small bottlenecks and replacing aging infrastructure throughout the region.
 While alleviating bottlenecks like supplementing the Brent Spence Bridge and replacing the Western Hills Viaduct are important, none of this will add even one lane of capacity to any of our major thoroughfares.
 OKI recognizes the extreme expense involved in adding just one lane of capacity to our existing roadways, thus the need for the Cincy Eastern Bypass.